-If you suffer from gastritis, alleviating symptoms often means cutting out some favorite foods and drinks: coffee, carbonated beverages, acidic and spicy foods.
+If you have gastritis, alleviating symptoms often means cutting out some favorite foods and drinks: coffee, carbonated beverages, acidic and spicy foods.
 If you have a sweet tooth, perhaps the biggest sacrifice to consider is how desserts will help or hurt your gastritis symptoms.
 However, it is not necessary to completely forfeit sweets; in moderation, you can enjoy certain desserts, even while undergoing treatment for gastritis.

 Video of the Day